CaptainToTo/unity-style-guide/Process.md

 # Process
 These rules describe how developers should contribute to the same code base throughout a project.

 Process changes wildly based on the size of the team.
 Very little, if any at all, is needed for a team of 3 developers, but at 5 some sort of process is needed.
-And, the kind of process needed for a team of 5 is very different from what's needed for a team of say 20.
+And the kind of process needed for a team of 5 is very different from what's needed for a team of say 20.
 The business environment the team is working in also greatly affects process.
 This part of the guide is the most loose for this reason.

 **Teams must decide their process at the beginning of the project.**